-The direct contributions comprise within-industry effects - due for example to diminishing returns on the extensive margin (the Alberta story) - and reallocation effects, reflecting the high labour productivity levels of oil and gas extraction activities (the Newfoundland and Labrador story).
-These direct contributions of productivity growth in an industry to overall productivity growth are analysed with exact formulas, in particular one developed by CSLS.
+The direct contributions comprise within-industry effects - due, for example, to diminishing returns on the extensive margin (the "Alberta story") - and reallocation effects - reflecting the high labour productivity levels of oil and gas extraction activities (the "Newfoundland and Labrador story").
+The direct contributions of productivity growth in an industry to overall productivity growth are analyzed with exact formulas, in particular one developed by CSLS.

 The latter effects, which can be considered knock-on effects, include the myriad impacts of developments in oil and gas extraction on productivity in other sectors, and on other economic variables that affect productivity, such as the exchange rate and wages.
-Such spillover impacts include the effect of the oil boom on the dynamism of the economy and particularly the manufacturing sector; on the labour market, through scarcity of workers and higher wages; and on incentives for young people to invest in higher education.
+Such spillover impacts include: the effect of the oil boom on the dynamism of the economy, especially the manufacturing sector; the effect of the oil boom on the labour market, through scarcity of workers and higher wages; and the effect of the oil boom on incentives for young people to invest in higher education.
 Business R&D can be affected, within and outside the oil and gas sector, and rising government revenues can be spent on productivity-enhancing programs such as higher education and R&D. The oil boom also has generated demand throughout the Canadian economy, with effects on productivity.

 Clearly, the indirect effects are wide-ranging.
 The sources of productivity growth and the channels by which resource exploitation and pricing can influence it are many.
-Some of these, especially the so-called Dutch disease, have been explored in numerous studies, internationally in Canada and by CSLS, and the discussion draws on this body of work.
+Some of these, especially the so-called Dutch Disease, have been explored in numerous studies, internationally and in Canada, and our discussion draws on this body of work.
 For some transmission channels such as the labour market, a scan of some key data gives a strong indication of an effect.
 The aim of the discussion is to demonstrate that an effect has occurred, and to indicate its direction and order of magnitude.

-The report consists of seven sections, including this introduction.
+The report consists of seven sections.
+The current section introduces the report.
 The second section provides a review of productivity definitions, concepts and data sources used in the report.
-The third section sketches developments in the oil and gas industry, presents data on output, labour input and labour productivity in oil and gas extraction in Canada, Alberta, and Newfoundland and Labrador, places the industry in the context of the business sector of these jurisdictions and reports on growth accounting analysis of productivity change.
+The third section sketches developments in the oil and gas sector, presents data on output, labour input and labour productivity in oil and gas extraction in Canada, Alberta, and Newfoundland and Labrador, places the industry in the context of the business sector of these jurisdictions and reports on growth accounting analysis of productivity change.
 The fourth section develops a framework for assessing both the direct and indirect impacts of oil and gas extraction on productivity.
 The fifth and sixth sections analyze, respectively, the direct and indirect effects of oil and gas extraction on business sector labour productivity growth in Canada, Alberta and Newfoundland and Labrador.
-A brief conclusion follows.
+A seventh section concludes.